odinuv/web/en/apv/walkthrough/javascript/index.md

 {% include /en/apv/walkthrough/javascript/attach.html %}
 {% endhighlight %}

+You can use multiple function to work with HTML elements -- the easiest one is `dcoument.getElementById("id_of_element")` which can find and return one element using its `id` attribute, `document` is a global object which contains tree structure of your HTML.

+Other useful functions to retrieve HTML elements:

+- `document.getElementsByTagName("table")` -- returns collection
+- `document.getElementsByClassName("some-class")` -- returns collection
+- `document.querySelector(".some-css-selector")` -- returns first matched element
+- `document.querySelectorAll("#some-css-selector")` -- returns collection

+To access HTML attributes of retrieved elements just type `element.attr` (e.g. `console.log(link.href)`).
+An exception is `class` attribute which is accessed using `element.className`.
+To change styles use `element.style` object with camel case style name (e.g. CSS `background-color` can be accessed with `element.style.backgroundColor`).
+Another special attribute is `innerHTML` which can be used to change content of an element.

+{% highlight html %}
+{% include /en/apv/walkthrough/javascript/html-attributes-styles.html %}
+{% endhighlight %}

 ### Order and time of execution
 As you add `<script>` tags to you HTML, you might wonder when is JS code executed.
 Basically the order is given by occurence of `<script>` tags.
 Big difference is between